A Church for Leytonstone

 Rev. C. J. Laprimaudaye, nephew of the Vicar of Leyton

 Rev. John Pardoe, a descendant of the Patron of Leyton

 In 1844, Reverend Henry Herbert Evans was appointed to St. John’s and 1845 it became a parish in its own right.

 The Vicars of St. John's are listed below.
-More information about them can be found on the Vicars Gallery page of this website.
+More information about them can be found in the timeline at the foot of this section.

 1st Vicar - 1844 to 1863 - Rev. H. H. Evans

 2nd Vicar - 1863 to 1870 - Rev. W. H. Vernon

 3rd Vicar - 1870 to 1874 - Rev. H. Waller

 4th Vicar - 1874 to 1905 - Rev. W. J. Bettison

 5th Vicar - 1906 to 1939 - Canon W. T. Brown